 Matching the two proposed approaches (WGS and ML in parallel to an experimental study) is novel and going to be relevant to gain insights into pathogenic mechanisms playing a role in the onset and progression of COVID-19.
-This will provide novel biomarkers and original tools to recognize
+This will provide novel biomarkers and original tools to recognize and treat more effectively both COVID-19 and rheumatic disorders, paving the way to personalized medicine interventions.
+The identification of genetic markers associated with COVID-19 severity will allow, a priori, to inform those subjects at higher risk of developing complications when infected with SARS-CoV-2.
+This knowledge will allow to plan interventions in those individuals (e.g. vaccination, preventive drugs / behaviours) to decrease the burden of COVID-19.

-- I Ceccherini, IRCCS Istituto Giannina Gaslini, ITALY (lead) - M Gattorno, IRCCS Istituto Giannina Gaslini, ITALY - P Uva, IRCCS Istituto Giannina Gaslini, ITALY - S Croci, Azienda Unità Sanitaria Locale, ITALY - PL Meroni, University of Milano, ITALY - A Cavalli, Fondazione Istituto Italiano di Tecnologia (IIT), ITALY
+- I Ceccherini, IRCCS Istituto Giannina Gaslini, ITALY (lead) - M Gattorno, IRCCS Istituto Giannina Gaslini, ITALY - P Uva, IRCCS Istituto Giannina Gaslini, ITALY - S Croci, Azienda Unità Sanitaria Locale, ITALY - PL Meroni, University of Milano, ITALY - A Cavalli, Fondazione Istituto Italiano di Tecnologia (IIT), ITALY - S Decherchi, Fondazione Istituto Italiano di Tecnologia (IIT), ITALY - M O Borghi, University of Milano, ITALY